How to Verify Lot Size When Buying a Home: A Comprehensive Guide

 Real estate agent Sarah Thompson notes, “Verifying lot size is an essential step in the due diligence process when buying a home.
 It helps buyers make informed decisions and avoid potential surprises or issues down the road.”

 There are several methods and resources available for verifying lot size when buying a home.
-Let’s explore each of them in detail.
+Each of them in detail.

 The property deed is a legal document that transfers ownership of a property from the seller to the buyer.
 It typically includes a legal description of the property, which may include information about the lot size and boundaries.